Thomas Henzinger: Career

 His research is concerned with modern systems theory, particularly on the models, algorithms, and tools for the design and verification of reliable software, hardware, and embedded systems.
 His HyTech tool was the first model checker for mixed discrete-continuous systems.

-He is a member of Academy of Sciences Leopoldina, Austrian Academy of Sciences, Academia Europaea, and Institute of Electrical and Electronics Engineers.

-He was awarded the 2015 Milner Award by the Royal Society.
-He received a Doctor honoris causa from the Masaryk University as well as the Wittgenstein Prize of the Austrian Science Fund.
-He is an ACM Fellow and an ISI Highly Cited Researcher in 2001.
-He is ranked as the number one cited researcher in Austria according to h-index data.
+For more on his influential work and academic contributions, his Google Scholar profile provides a comprehensive list of his publications, and his academic lineage can be explored on the Mathematics Genealogy Project page.